lipai-ustc/CosMos/ReadMe.md

 - **1D wire**: The wire should extend along one axis, while its cross-section is centered in the box.
 - **2D slab**: The slab should be centered along the vacuum direction.

-If the structure is not centered, CoSMoS may choose inappropriate settings for mobility control and vacuum-axis handling.
+If the structure is not centered, CoSMoS may choose inappropriate settings for mobile control and vacuum-axis handling.

 ### input.json Configuration

 #### System and Potential
 - `system`: System information
   - `name`: System name (optional)
+  - `task`: Task type - `"global_search"` or `"structure_sampling"` (required)
+  - `structure`: Path to initial structure file (optional, default: `"init.xyz"`)

 - `potential`: Potential settings (optional - defaults to NequIP from NEQUIP_MODEL environment variable)
   - `type`: Potential type (nequip/eam/chgnet/deepmd/fairchem/vasp/lammps/python)